 You don’t have to worry about the occasional glass of wine with dinner.
 One drink or less per day likely poses little risk for babies.
 But if your drinking habits fall into the moderate or heavy category, you are treading into murky waters.

 Caffeine might not sit well with your baby.
 An infant’s body cannot process caffeine as quickly as you do.
 The caffeine gets secreted in your breast milk and it may cause your breastfed baby to feel irritable and cranky.
 Your child may not be able to sleep well either.

 Some babies are sensitive to egg whites.
 Egg allergies are pretty common in young children.
-If you’ve noticed that your breastfed baby tends to be more irritable or cranky on days that you’re eating eggs products, you may want to avoid this food.
+If you’ve noticed that your breast-fed baby tends to be more irritable or cranky on days that you’re eating eggs products, you may want to avoid them.

 Seafood is a great source of protein, but if there is a fish allergy in your family (whether on your side or the father’s side), you should try to stay away from shrimp, lobster, and other fish while breastfeeding.

 If there is a strong family history of a fish allergy, breast-fed babies are more likely to show symptoms sooner.

 That piece of honey garlic chicken you had for lunch might not sit well with your baby.
 When you eat foods with garlic, it can cause your breast milk to secret a garlic odor that your new baby might not like.